|

 Jarno ended the season by finishing seventh in Abu Dhabi, thereby finishing eighth in the Drivers' Championship his best result since 2005.

-On December 14, Jarno was confirmed at Lotus F1 for 2010, one of four new teams and in most respects the most plausible.
+On December 14, Jarno was confirmed at Lotus F1 for 2010, one of the three brand new teams entering the sport and in most respects the most plausible.

 Drivers' Titles: 0